General Information2019-07-09T10:33:21+00:00

 Valuables

 Please discourage children from bringing valuable items or toys to school.
-Money meant for after school use should be given to a teacher for safekeeping.
+Money or phones meant for after school use should be given to the office for safekeeping.

 Use of School Grounds and Buildings

 The School Hall is available for hire.
-Enquiries may be made through Mrs Woods in the school office.
+Enquiries may be made through the school office or face book messanger.
 The Board of Trustees controls the use of the facilities.

 Caregivers and the wider community are asked to keep a watchful eye on the school grounds and buildings.
 Any suspicious activity should be reported to the police.